SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 If these sub-chunks are present, they are combined with the other sub-chunks to create a sample with higher bitdepth.

-- If the ifil version is below 2.04 (signifying an E-mu Systems(r) designed SoundFont® standard before 2.04), both sm24 and sm32 are ignored.
+- If the ifil version is below 2.04 (signifying an E-mu Systems® designed SoundFont® standard before 2.04), both sm24 and sm32 are ignored.

-- If the ifil version is exactly 2.04 (signifying the E-mu Systems(r) designed SoundFont® 2.04 standard), only sm32 is ignored.
+- If the ifil version is exactly 2.04 (signifying the E-mu Systems® designed SoundFont® 2.04 standard), only sm32 is ignored.
 The sm24 sub-chunk is still used.

 - If these sub-chunks are not exactly half the size of the smpl sub-chunk (or otherwise invalid), the data should be ignored.